nilaybasak111/Medium-Blog-Clone/README.md

 - Use Zod & Hashing for validation and password hashing
 - You can add pagination in /api/v1/blog/bulk endpoint
-- Move blogRouter.use to Auth Middleware
 - Add Expiry for the JWT
-- Add Comment in User & Blog Route for Better Understanding
 - Add Published Time in Blog
 - Add LogOut Feature in Frontend / Backend
+- Add Delete Endpoint for the log

 Frontend